audienceproject/userreport-ios-sdk/README.md

 - `totalScreenView` - number of screen viewed in all session
 - `sessionSeconds` - number of seconds spent in the application for current session
 - `totalSecondsInApp` - number of seconds spent in the application for all time
-- `localQuarantineDays` - number of days through which the survey will be appear again
+- `localQuarantineDate` - date until the survey will not appear again
 - `settings` - current settings for appear the survey